Kimbohlovette/Whoget-Report-Writing/README.md

 The `verifyAuthToken` middleware uses the `verifyIdToken()` method from `firebase-admin/auth` to verify the `jwt token`.
 It also check if a user is an administrator in the system.
 Every endpoint that is guarded by this `middleware` can only be accessed by adminstrators with valid `idTokens`.
 The `auth.verifyIdToken()` also checks for invalid tokens or malformed and expired tokens.

 Below is an example of where the middleware function has been applied on a route to protect it.

 ![Screenshot_9](https://github.com/Kimbohlovette/Whoget-Report-Writing/assets/37558983/51ff097c-3393-4eca-bb6a-cf1ce1748d0c)

 We have used the middleware we just created to guard who updates the status of an Ask in the system.
-Only authenticated administrators should be able to do that.
+Only authenticated administrators should be able to do `hide`/unhide` an ask.

+### Usage
+The usage guide to this backend api can be found in the [WhoGet API documentation](https://github.com/Kimbohlovette/whoget-app-server/blob/main/readme.md#api-endpoints).